Dao-Universeorg/dao-contracts/contracts/wrapper/README.md

 In addition to burning these two fuses a name must also have an expiry of less than the current date.
 If the name has expired, the fuses will automatically be set to 0.
 This is enforced by the contract, but does *not* revert, however no fuses will be burned.
 Expiry will be explained in more detail below.

-The ENS root and the .dao 2LD are treated as having the "replace subdomain" and "unwrap" fuses burned.
+The DNS root and the .dao 2LD are treated as having the "replace subdomain" and "unwrap" fuses burned.
 There is one edge-case here insofar as a .dao name's registration can expire; at that point the name can be purchased by a new registrant and effectively becomes unwrapped despite any fuse restrictions.
 When that name is re-wrapped, fuse fields can be set to a more permissive value than the name previously had.
 Any application relying on fuse values for .dao subdomains should check the expiration date of the .dao name and warn users if this is likely to expire soon.

 The fuses field is 32 bits, and only 7 fuses are defined by the `NameWrapper` contract itself.
 Applications may use additional fuse bits to encode their own restrictions on applications.
 Any application wishing to do so should submit a PR to this README in order to record the use of the value and ensure there is no unintentional overlap.